anshul1204/anshul1204-capstoneproject-MAT496/README.md

 [DONE] Step 4: Initialising the AI Model for Travel Reasoning
 This step loads and configures the AI model that will analyse and generate the trip itinerary.

-[TO-DO] Step 5: Utility Logic for Checking and Cleaning Travel Data
+[DONE] Step 5: Utility Logic for Checking and Cleaning Travel Data
 This step adds helper functions that support conflict detection, formatting, and reasoning.

 [TO-DO] Step 6: Core Itinerary Planning Engine